p3tr1nn1/DeFiLlamaTVL-DiscordBot/README.md

 Now, the scripts will use this webhook URL to send notifications to your Discord channel.

-Feel free to customize and expand upon this documentation as needed for your project.

 ![DeFi Llama Logo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSXPMIS5tfUOecqePdv2nLuztb2gNJnTghuk3vw7A0QHMy20WV35HsMM3eaOzp1xxjPy_E&usqp=CAU)
 ![Discord Logo](https://cdn.iconscout.com/icon/free/png-256/free-discord-4408564-3649907.png?f=webp)